-If there is no answer or if the extension is busy, press (Special) followed by 6, and then hang up.
+If there is no answer or if the extension is busy, press (Special) followed by 6 or the QUEUE menu button (5340 IP Phones only), and then hang up.
 QUEUE REGISTERED FOR <name> appears.
 When the extension becomes available, your extension rings.